muresanandrei/travel-api/README.md

 To access authenticated routes just use the login endpoint you can change the email when you want to switch to editor or admin both use same password.

-To change user access logout endpoint from postman and you can login again as another user.
+To change user access use logout endpoint from postman and you can login again as another user.

 Postman collection is added in root path of the project and the file is called: